xmarva/floorplan-detection/README.md

 Download the  [pre-trained weights](https://drive.google.com/file/d/1A9sZlM8NXe2bA7jgzm7jNeiB6oXjDUP-/view?usp=sharing) and place them in the `/models` directory.
 You can adjust model types by specifying them when running the server.

 ### Build with Docker
-To build the code environment, use the provided Dockerfile in the root directory:

-`docker build -t floorplan-detection .`

 I used Kaggle to experiment, so the image weighs a gazillion (no, seriously, 66) gb.
 If I don't forget, I'll rebuild a lighter image.

+To build the code environment, use the provided Dockerfile in the root directory:

+`docker build -t floorplan-detection . -f Dockerfile`

+Please don't forget:

+`docker system prune`

+And use command to run container:

+`docker run -it --rm --gpus all -p 5000:5000 florplan_detection:latest bash`

 ### Start the Server
 To start the FastAPI server, use the following command: